chrxer/safe-chrx-proto/backend/README.md

   -reset
         Reset the password.
 All currently encrypted data will be lost
 ```
-A AES265 key has to be passed base64 encoded to the server over `stdin`
+A AES265 key has to be passed base64 encoded to the server over `stdin`, terminated with `\n`.

+For testing the server in golang
 ```
-Usage of ./serverTest:
 Usage of ./serverTest:
   -conn-key string
         (optional) base64 encoded 256bit AES connection key for testing.
 Won't start server process if provided.